Nova Centre: Office towers

 The Nova Centre contains two interconnected office towers, the north (also known as the BMO Building) and south tower.
-Each building offers 14,000 square feet of space per floor, or a combined 28,000 square feet per floor.
+Each building offers 14000 sqft of space per floor, or a combined 28000 sqft per floor.

 Convention centre

 The Halifax Convention Centre is a conference centre that replaced the nearby World Trade and Convention Centre as the main convention venue in the city.
 The larger convention facility houses 120000 sqft flexible event space that allows Halifax to accommodate conventions and events that the former convention centre could not handle.
 The convention centre opened on December 15, 2017.

 Hotel

 Sutton Place Hotels partnered with Argyle Developments on the project.
 Among the contractors for the project was local firm RCS Construction, based in nearby Bedford.
 The hotel features 262 rooms.
 Amenities include the Chop Steakhouse & Bar, ceiling-high windows and fitness facilities.

 Rogers Square

-The section of Grafton Street purchased by the developer functions as both a pedestrian passageway and as an 18,000 square foot events space.
+The section of Grafton Street purchased by the developer functions as both a pedestrian passageway and as an 18000 sqft events space.
 Rogers Communications partnered with Argyle Developments in a multi-year naming rights agreement.